johnwargo/cdva-make-merges/README.md

 Execute the module by executing the `cdva-merges` command at a command-line.

-The module accepts the following command-line switches:
+The module accepts the following command-line switch:

-+ `-v` - Show module version on the terminal
-+ `?` - Display the help file
+`?` - Display the help file

 **Examples:**

 To display this help file, issue the following command:

     cdva-merges ?

-To display the application version, use the following command:

-    cdva-merges -v

 To create merges folders for each platform added to a Cordova application project use the following command: